protontypes/protonpage/content/en/services/_index.md

 {{% blocks/section type="section" color="dark" %}}
 ## Where can you find support in the application of open technologies?

-Our services are seperated into public and privat support.
+Our services are separated into public and private support.
 Please check out the community for public acceleration of our product.

 [**Read more**](/services/consulting/) about the open accelerator documentation, or get in touch with Protontypes and the [**community**](/community/).

- We stay in touch to multiple organisation and experts for the toolsets we advice to use.
+ We stay in touch to multiple organization and experts for the toolset we advice to use.
 Our open source application engineers support you in all domains of technology integration.
 After identifying your requirements, we evaluate suitable technologies on which you can build.
 On the basis of exemplary implementations, we show you opportunities and challenges right from the start.

-If no professional support can be archived by the original open source project owner or the community, Protontypes fills this gab with experties and resources to ensure long time support and industrialization of research code.
+If no professional support can be archived by the original open source project owner or the community, Protontypes fills this gab with expertise and resources to ensure long time support and industrialization of research code.
 {{% /blocks/section %}}